How Long Is Bunker Gear Good For?

 Bunker Gear Maintenance and Care

-To ensure you are appropriately caring for your bunker gear, partner with a professional protective equipment cleaning service like Bunker Gear Specialists (BGS).
+You may want to partner with a professional protective equipment cleaning service like Bunker Gear Specialists (BGS) to ensure proper gear care.
 At BGS, we've been cleaning and testing bunker gear for industrial and municipal fire safety clients since 1999.

-While we have the expertise to service a wide range of bunker gear components, we specialize in cleaning sets of coats, pants, helmets, hoods, boots and gloves.
-Though we usually clean bunker gear in sets, we also clean packages of specific items.
-Typically, our cleaning services take two to three business days, but heavy-duty cleaning may take up to a week to complete.
+While we have the expertise to service various bunker gear components, we specialize in cleaning sets of coats, pants, helmets, hoods, boots and gloves.
+We usually clean in sets, but we can also clean specific items.
+Our cleaning process normally takes two to three business days.
+However, depending on the level of cleaning needed, the process may take up to a week to complete.

-1. BGS receives your bunker gear items — you can either drop the gear off at our facility or we can come to pick it up from you.
+1. We get your items.
+You can either come to our facility and drop the gear off, or our team can pick it up from you.

-2. BGS uses industrial extractors to wet-wash your pieces of bunker gear — this process may take more time for heavily soiled bunker gear.
+2. BGS uses industrial extractors to wet-wash each piece of bunker gear — for extremely soiled gear, this process may take longer.

-3. BGS allows your bunker gear to air-dry before returning it to you in labeled protective plastic bags.
+3. BGS allows your bunker gear to air-dry prior to returning it in protective, labeled plastic bags.

-Many people believe the myth that where you store your bunker gear is far more essential than how you store it.
-The truth is that both are equally crucial factors.
-While storing pieces of gear in a wet or moist environment can lead to mold and mildew growth, storing soiled gear causes the impurities to become further embedded into the fabric's fibers.
+Many people believe that where you store your bunker gear is far more essential than how you store it.
+The truth is that both factors are equally crucial.
+While storing gear in a wet or moist environment can lead to mold growth, storing soiled gear may cause impurities to permeate the fabric.

-In other words, tucking soiled gear into storage without cleaning it means you are also storing all the contaminants currently present on the gear.
-To prevent your bunker gear from becoming even more damaged as it sits in storage, NFPA 1851 clearly outlines the correct way to store protective firefighting gear.
+In addition to a clean, dry and contamination-free storage space, you must ensure protective equipment enters storage in an optimal condition.
+To prevent your bunker gear from becoming even more damaged as it sits in storage, NFPA 1851 outlines the correct way to store protective firefighting gear.

 In summary, the storage tips proposed by NFPA 1851 are as follows:

-• Ensembles should always be clean and dry before you place it in storage.
+• Clean and dry ensembles before placing them in storage.

 • Store your bunker gear in a clean, dry and well-ventilated space.